dylanfisher/ci21/_projects/2-stories-as-networks.md

 ---
 title:            Stories as Networks
-index:            1
+index:            2

 ---

-### Project 2.
-Intx w/Type
-Stories as Networks

 ### Objectives
 - To build a multi-page website
 - To experiment with navigation to convey meaning
 - To interpret a story through expressive typography online

 ### Introduction
 Jorge Luis Borges was an Argentinian writer famous for his short stories that deal with labyrinths, dreams, religion, and mathematical ideas (particularly set theory concepts like infinity and cardinality).
 His circuitous and meandering prose, full of allusions and vivid imagery, is a good way to think about the web as a network that has many nodes and many connections that continuously folds upon itself.
 It is the act of navigating through this maze that brings meaning to the web experience.

 ### Project
-Read all two short stories: “Garden of Forking Paths” and “Library of Babel.
-Choose one story and set the text using HTML and CSS (JS optional) so that the reader will not only be able to read the story but also experience your interpretation of the story.
+Read the short story selections [here](https://docs.google.com/document/d/1TkCzT_zM8QrswoxG1wYQSN_-cPDruojhUOmO6_kVAnc/edit?usp=sharing).
+Choose one short story and set the text using HTML and CSS (JS optional) so that the reader will not only be able to read the story but also experience your interpretation of the story.
+Use the visual language of the web—hypertext, responsive design, forms, color, divs—to express the meaning of your selected story.

 ### Requirements
 - You must use multiple views to convey this experience— it will be viewed on both large and small (mobile) screens.